Skip to main content

 • When feeding infants, choose glass instead of plastic bottles.

-While some of the above preventive steps to avoid microplastics don’t cost a thing, others are too costly to be practical solutions for lots of people.
+Some of the above preventive steps to avoid microplastics don’t cost a thing, but others are too costly to be practical solutions for lots of people.
 Plastics in the environment affect everyone.
 But pollution doesn’t affect every person in the same way.
 Air pollution disproportionately affects communities of color and low-income communities.
 And not everyone has access to safe drinking water.

 There are important debates about which societies and individuals hold the most responsibility for the current problem with microplastics in the environment.
 Engaging in these discussions is one way to take part in how plastics affect the environment and human health.
 But there are many ways to take action.